civol/HDLRuby/README.md

 end
 ```

 In the code above, `sig` is a generic argument assumed to be a signal.
-The second line declares the port to which sig will connected to when instantiating.
+The second line declares the port to which sig will be connected to when instantiating.
 From there, port `my_sig` can be used like any other port of the system.
-Such a system is them instantiated as follows:
+Such a system is then instantiated as follows:

 ```ruby
 system_name(some_sig) :<instance_name>